xapian/xapian-gsoc-proposal/proposal.rst

 similar programmes before?
 If so, tell us about how it went, and any areas you would have liked more help with.**

-FILLME
+No, I haven't.

 **Please tell us about any previous experience you have with Xapian, or other systems for indexed text search.**

-I haven't used Xapian before to be honest.
+My first encounter with Xapian was when I installed xapian to index search results on synaptic package manger.
+After I grew interest to take part in Xapian project for Gsoc, I started by building xapian and getting familiar with the code base.
+I started working on adding `two new range operators <https://github.com/xapian/xapian/pull/289/>`_ (OP_VALUE_LT and OP_VALUE_GT), then I built two new testcases for them, and once these changes commited, I will start on writing a documentation for them.
+I also added a `minor optimization <https://github.com/xapian/xapian/commit/3c56e5db5b8f3696fd8f311793c62921eb413ef8/>`_ for "OP_VALUE_GE".

 **Tell us about any previous experience with Free Software and Open Source other than Xapian.**

-There was a small project which is a ' command line interface to spotify on Linux <https://github.com/pwittchen/spotify-cli-linux/>' which is written in python3, and it uses a 'python2 api <https://github.com/enricobacis/lyricwikia/>' to get songs lyrics, but the two didn't build for me due to combatibility issues, so I 'adapted them and get them to fully work <https://github.com/BodaSadalla98/spotify-cli-linux/>'
+There was a small project which is a `command line interface for spotify on Linux <https://github.com/pwittchen/spotify-cli-linux/>`_ which is written in python3, and it uses a `python2 api <https://github.com/enricobacis/lyricwikia/>`_ to get songs lyrics, but the two didn't build for me due to combatibility issues, so I `adapted them and get them to fully work <https://github.com/BodaSadalla98/spotify-cli-linux/>`_.

+|

 **What other relevant prior experience do you have (courses taken at college, hobbies, holiday jobs, etc)?**

-In college we took many Sofrware related Courses, starting from MIPS processors and its assembly, c, c++, OOP with c++, DS and algorithms.
+In college we took many Software related Courses, starting from MIPS processors and its assembly, c, c++, OOP with c++, DS and algorithms.
 I have dived a little bit deeper in DS and algorithms due to my interest in compettive programming.